 Deakin Hall is a fun, friendly, safe place for you to be the very best version of yourself.

-Deakin is our oldest hall and consists of 158 spacious rooms, four of these rooms have accessibility features.
+Deakin was the first hall on-campus at Clayton and consists of 158 spacious rooms, four of these rooms have accessibility features.

 |14 - 20 bathrooms||8 - 12 kitchens||4 accessible rooms|